2012 anti-Japanese demonstrations in China: Economic impact

 During the protests against Japan, there were calls of boycotts of Japanese goods in addition to the destruction of several existing Japanese products.
 Many Japanese businesses and factories in China were shuttered in reaction to the protests.
 Some Chinese group tours to Japan were cancelled, dealing a blow to the Japanese tourism industry.
 The Japanese car manufacturing industry suffered a loss of $250 million between 15 and 21 September due to the production of about 14,000 cars being suspended.
 Rioters looted and smashed the windows of several AEON shopping malls, doing $8.8 million of damage to one location; despite this, AEON continued with its expansion into China, but focused on selling Chinese-made goods, and kept Japanese-made ones to about 5%.
 The Guardian predicted a global slowdown of economy due to the protests.

 Chinese authorities asked booksellers in Beijing to ban books by Japanese authors and titles about Japanese topics, and pressured Chinese publishers not to translate and publish Japanese content in response to China-Japan conflict.
-Then Bookstores got rid of all publications related to Japan or written by Japanese authors.
+Bookstores got rid of all publications related to Japan or written by Japanese authors.
 On October 12, the entrepreneur-philanthropist Chen Guangbiao spent over $770,000 of his own money to buy new Geely cars for 172 owners of Japanese cars that were vandalized during the protests.